TekyaygilFethi/DotNetDapperLinqScaffold/README.md

-# .NET 6 Dapper Linq Scaffold
+# .NET 6 Dapper Linq with PostgreSQL Scaffold

 This project is a scaffold for Dapper Linq usage via using PostgreSQL database for .NET 6.
 With the help of this project, you can use Dapper Linq in your projects very easily.
+Also you can edit or add dialects to fit this project to any other databases such as MySQL, MSSQL or Oracle Db.

 You can access Dapper.Linq Github Page through here: https://github.com/tmsmith/Dapper-Extensions